dreamking60/d3-start-to-finish-leanpub/manuscript/10 Scale functions.md

 Scale functions help you transform your **data values** into **visual values**.

-For example, in Energy Explorer **data values** are percentage values, so they vary between 0 and 100.
+For example, in Energy Explorer the **data values** are the four energy mix percentages.

 **Visual values** are properties such as position, size and color.
 For example an x coordinate of `50px`, a height of `100px` or a color of `#aaa`.